 This package comes with a 12-month contract and you get a free router of course but that’s it, there are no bells and whistles here.

 Origin Fibre is Origin’s entry-level fibre broadband plan.
-It offers average download speeds of 35Mbps and upload speeds of 9Mbps.
+It offers average download speeds of 36Mbps and upload speeds of 9Mbps.
 If there’s a few people at your place who all like to be online at the same time, then fibre is what you need.
 You can use our fibre checker to see if you can get it where you live.

 Like most providers, Origin will give you a free router when you sign up to one of its broadband deals.
 If you sign up for standard/ADSL broadband it’ll be the ASUS DSL-N14.
 If you go for fibre it’ll be the DSL-N16.
-Origin describes these as standard routers and they should be reliable enough for most people.
+Origin describes these as standard routers and they should be reliable enough for most households.

 Unlike most broadband providers, Origin offers more powerful routers for you to buy should you want to upgrade from a basic model.
 There’s a choice of two routers Origin classes as ‘pro’ and gold standard’.
 They both promise to support several high-performance tasks at the same time.
 If you’re working from home or if you have a lot of wireless devices then it might be worth investing in one.

 Unless you choose to upgrade, a standard router will be send in the post at least two days before your broadband goes live.
 If you have any issues getting set up, there is help available on the Origin website.

 You're looking at a couple of weeks to get a new broadband service up and running.
 Or to switch from one provider to a new one.
 Origin says 10 to 14 days so that’s fairly standard.